 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Certain laws require that you be provided "Notice" of our privacy practices that relate to your medical information.
-Our privacy practices are contained with this "Notice."
-This "Notice" applies to the protected health records of your care provided by Sedgwick County and its employees, staff and volunteers.
-Your primary care physician, other health care or treatment providers, or your health insurance plan may have different privacy policies or "Notices" regarding the doctor’s, other provider’s, or the plan’s use and disclosure of your health information that are created outside of Sedgwick County.
+Certain laws require that you be provided “Notice” of our privacy practices that relate to your medical information.
+Our privacy practices are contained with this “Notice.”
+This “Notice” applies to the protected health records of your care provided by Sedgwick County and its employees, staff and volunteers.
+Your primary care physician, other health care or treatment providers, or your health insurance plan may have different privacy policies or “Notices” regarding use and disclosure of your health information that is created outside of Sedgwick County.

 This “Notice” contains information in the following general categories:

 Each time you receive health-related treatment or care from a health department or another healthcare provider, a record of your visit is made.
 Typically, this record contains a history of your illnesses or injuries, symptoms, exam and laboratory results, treatment plans and treatments provided, and notes on future care.
 Depending on your health care situation, your record with each healthcare provider may contain more or different information.
 How your health information is used, is described on the following pages.

 What are the responsibilities of Sedgwick County when it comes to your health information?

 Sedgwick County will not use or disclose your health information without your authorization, except as explained in this “Notice” or as required by law.
 Certain laws may require Sedgwick County to disclose your health information without your authorization.
 Sedgwick County is obligated to follow those laws.

 Although your health record is the physical property of Sedgwick County, the information belongs to you.
 You have the right to: